How To Get Around Milos, Greece

 Even though Milos is a small island, it has a bus network that connects most of the main towns and beaches.

-The timetables can be a little confusing — they only show when the bus leaves its first stop, so you’ll need to estimate your stop time (Google Maps can help with this)
+• The timetables can be a little confusing — they only show when the bus leaves its first stop, so you’ll need to estimate your stop time (Google Maps can help with this) or ask a local.

-All the routes run through Adamas, so the buses are best used if you're staying in Adamas and only plan to visit the most popular spots like Sarakiniko, Pollonia, or Plaka
+• All the routes run through Adamas, so the buses are best used if you're staying in Adamas and if you’re only plan to visit the most popular spots like Sarakiniko, Pollonia, or Plaka

 Signs will tell you when each bus departs for its route